Customer Engagement is one of the most important marketing activities. It is so crucial to the success of any business organization.

 Some of the advantages of customer engagement include:

 - Customer retention: An engaged buyer has a greater chance of coming back to purchase your product.
 In the Consumer Electronics industry, it was reported that engaged customers are 44% more likely to come back compared to disengaged customers.
 For restaurants, the figure is 56%.
 Moreover, it is 6-7 times more costly to get a new customer than to retain one.
-In the Consumer Electronics industry, it was reported that engaged customers are 44% more likely to come back compared to disengaged customers.
-Click To Tweet

-- Cross-selling: Cross-selling is the process of selling a product in your product line to a customer that is different from the initial product they bought.
+- Cross selling: Cross selling is the process of selling a product in your product line to a customer that is different from the initial product they bought.
 Shopify calls it a “sales technique used to get a customer to spend more by purchasing a product that’s related to what’s being bought already.”

-- Up Selling: Upselling is getting customers to buy a higher end product (higher value, higher price) than what they initially wanted to buy.
+- Up Selling: Up selling is getting customers to buy a higher end product (higher value, higher price) than what they initially wanted to buy.
 Engaged customers have a greater potential for upselling than disengaged customers.

 - Brand Popularity: Customer engagement will increase the popularity of your brand.
 Engaged customers will talk about your brand to their friends; they will share your content in their timelines and recommend you to their friends.

 - Improved Customer relationship: Customer engagement allows you to understand your customer base better.
 You get to respond to their inquiries, answer their questions and share their concerns.
 Better customer relationship means better business.

 The importance of customer engagement cannot be over-emphasized.
 Every business organization must make it a priority and come up with a customer engagement plan.

 Now we turn to five incredible ways to ace your customer engagement.